gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/stretchingpolymer.rst

     The *define = -DFLEXIBLE* commands triggers the *if* condition within the *tip3p.itp* file.
-Therefore the water molecules behave as flexible during the minimization.
+Therefore the water molecules behave as flexible during the minimization (rigid molecules and energy minimization usually don't go along well).
 For the next steps, rigid water molecules will be used by not including this command.

     Then, let us perform a NVT (constant number of particles, constant volume,